ahmad-04/baselineProject/packages/cli/README.md

 ### Common Issues

+**"baseline-scan command not found":**
+- Use the full package name: `npx @whoisahmad/baseline-tools-cli` instead of `npx baseline-scan`
+- Or install globally first: `npm install -g @whoisahmad/baseline-tools-cli`
+- The binary name is `baseline-scan` but the package name is `@whoisahmad/baseline-tools-cli`

 **No files found to scan:**
 - Check that the path exists and contains supported file types (`.js`, `.ts`, `.css`, `.html`)
 - Verify ignore patterns in `baseline.config.json` aren't too broad

+**Development vs Production:**
+- In development mode: Use `node packages/cli/dist/index.js <path>`
+- With published package: Use `npx @whoisahmad/baseline-tools-cli <path>`
+- For demo repo: Use the convenient npm scripts in `examples/demo-repo`

 **Cache issues:**
 - Delete cache file and re-run: `rm .baseline-scan-cache.json`